 The legal steps that investors who want to open a company in Switzerland have to follow are the same as those in other countries of the European Union, but of course, there are also differences.

 Documents for setting up the company must be submitted the Commercial Registry after they have been notarized at a public notary.
-After that, the company must be registered with the relevant tax authorities, the Federal Tax Administration, for Value Added Tax, and the Social Insurance System.
+After that, the company must undergo registration with the relevant tax authorities, the Federal Tax Administration, for Value Added Tax, and the Social Insurance System.
 Our specialists in opening an insurance company in Switzerland can provide information related to this issue.

 Insurance legislation in Switzerland

-The Swiss Financial Market Supervisory Authority monitors insurance companies in Switzerland so that insurance legislation is followed correctly.
+The Swiss Financial Market Supervisory Authority monitors insurance companies in Switzerland so that adherence to insurance legislation happens correctly.
 This, given the fact that there are many business developers and foreign firms who choose to invest in this area, Switzerland offering an attractive business environment.
 FINMA enjoys a high position in the international regulatory community.
 Among his clients, the Swiss regulator has a reputation as fair, professional and business-oriented.

 The Swiss insurance industry has a significant presence in global insurance markets and relies on proper regulation and monitoring services.
 The main regulators of this industry are the Federal Insurance Supervision Act and the Federal Ordinance on the Supervision of Private Insurance Companies.